How Funny Can Sex Be?: Plot

 Two newlyweds, she from Veneto and him from Romagna, go on their honeymoon to Venice, but, although he appears to be an extremely fiery man, he therefore fails to consummate the marriage.
-The wife discovers that her husband can only make love on moving means of transport, and so they will do it for the first time in the elevator of their apartment building.
+The wife discovers that her husband can only have sex on moving means of transport, and so they will do it for the first time in the elevator of their apartment building.